insertish/gnucc/README.md

 - Simplified options and usage
 - Types and intellisense support
 - Supports compilation of C and C++ files through `gcc` and `g++`
+- Also can be easily used with emscripten.

 ## Quick Start